twada/twowaysql/README.txt

   /*variable_name*/Literal

 TwoWaySQL may use bind variable as follows.
 In this case, value of ctx[:empno] is automatically set.
+Data object that is passed to TwoWaySQL::Template#merge is evaled as name 'ctx'.

   SELECT * FROM emp WHERE empno = /*ctx[:empno]*/7788